High Protein Low-Calorie Crab Spinach and Artichoke Dip

 • An easy appetizer to bring to parties or for game day.

-These are the main ingredients for crab spinach artichoke dip.
+These are the main ingredients and substitutions for this spinach artichoke crab dip.
 See the recipe card below for the full ingredients list and instructions.

 Ingredients for the dip laid out.

-• Spinach: fresh of frozen, if using fresh, sauté first so it will wilt down before adding it to the dip.
+• Frozen Spinach: I went with frozen for ease but fresh spinach can be used also.
+If using fresh, sautรฉe it first so it will wilt down before adding to the dip.

 • This recipe is 100% gluten-free as written.